Josh Bell Preview, Player Props: Marlins vs. Phillies

-On Friday, Josh Bell (.262 on-base percentage in past 10 games, 60 points below season-long percentage) and the Miami Marlins play the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
-First pitch is at 7:05 PM ET.
+On Saturday, Josh Bell (.275 batting average in his past 10 games, with a double, a home run, two walks and three RBI) and the Miami Marlins play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 6:05 PM ET.

 Josh Bell Game Info & Props vs. the Phillies